9661328/programming-1-portfolio/index.md

 #### Etch-A-Sketch Interactive

-Description: The second version of the Etch-A-Sketch, which is user-controlled using WASD on the keyboard.
+The second version of the Etch-A-Sketch, which is user-controlled using WASD on the keyboard.

 | Source code | Windows x32 | Windows x64 | macOS |
 |:-----------:|:-----------:|:-----------:|:-----:|